cbg-ethz/oncotree2vec/README.md

 ```
 ### Prepare custom input

 <p align="justify">Oncotree2vec learns tree embeddings in order to assess the similarity between different mutatin trees, based on the matches between the node labels accross different trees.
-We use input trees in [GEXF](https://networkx.org/documentation/stable/reference/readwrite/gexf.html) format, where the node labels are specified in the *"Label"* attribute, as shown in the dataset examples from the [data](https://github.com/cbg-ethz/oncotree2vec/tree/main/data) directory.
-The name of the GEXF node label attribute (*"Label"*, by default) can be changed through the `--gexf_node_attribute_label` argument.
-The *.gexf* file extension is required for the input files.
-By default, the tree sample names used correspond to the *.gexf* filenames.
-The user can provide a different mapping between the *.gexf* filenames and the tree samples names using the `--filename_samplename_mapping` argument.</p>
+We use input trees in <a href=https://networkx.org/documentation/stable/reference/readwrite/gexf.html>GEXF</a> format, where the node labels are specified in the <i>"Label"</i> attribute, as shown in the dataset examples from the <a href=https://github.com/cbg-ethz/oncotree2vec/tree/main/data>data</a> directory.
+The name of the GEXF node label attribute (<i>"Label"</i>, by default) can be changed through the <code>--gexf_node_attribute_label</code> argument.
+The <i>.gexf</i> file extension is required for the input files.
+By default, the tree sample names used correspond to the <i>.gexf</i> filenames.
+The user can provide a different mapping between the <i>.gexf</i> filenames and the tree samples names using the <code>--filename_samplename_mapping</code> argument.</p>

 ## Output files